wdi-red-coral/hw-week_01-day_03-js-functions/README.md

 Method 1
 ```
-Name:
+Name: replace()
-Description:
+Description: The replace() method replaces a specified value with another value in a string:
-Example using it:
+Example using it: str = "Please visit Microsoft!";
+var n = str.replace("Microsoft", "W3Schools");
 ```

 Method 2
 ```
-Name:
-Description:
+Name:toUpperCase():
+Description: A string is converted to upper case with toUpperCase():
-Example using it:
+Example using it: var text1 = "Hello World!";
+var text2 = text1.toUpperCase();
 ```

 Method 3
 ```
-Name:
+Name: charAt()
-Description:
+Description: The charAt() method returns the character at a specified index (position) in a string:
-Example using it:
+Example using it: var str = "HELLO WORLD";
+str.charAt(0);
 ```

 ## [License](LICENSE)